 One more first ascent

-Every Wednesday, thousands of villagers walk varying distances to the market in Hawzen, the major town in the Gheralta Mountains.
+Every Wednesday, hundreds of villagers walk varying distances to the market in Hawzen, the major town in the Gheralta Mountains.
 On June 22, 1988, the Ethiopian Air Force executed an air raid on the town that laid waste to the village market.
 Over 2,500 farmers, women and children (almost the entire population of the town) perished.
 Today, in the center of town stands a 12-meter obelisk commemorating the victims.
 On a steady supply of Ethiopian beer, our adventurer, Niels Tietze, AKA He-Man, climbed his final tower and laid claim to yet another first ascent, barefoot.
 Villagers rejoiced and declared the sunburned and dirty farenjis legends, for they have truly lived their adventures, with purpose and determination.

 The Scooby Doo Van